LOG795-Equipe-2/NFTicket-Backend/README.md

 ## Dependencies

-- [Appwrite](https://appwrite.io/) Instance with HTTPS and SMTP enabled
+- [Appwrite](https://appwrite.io/) Instance with HTTPS and SMTP enabled.
+- EOS Blockchain Node that you can connect to.

 ## Variables nécessaires dans les variables d'environnement (fichier .env)